markedphillips/docker_mac_apt/README.md

 source ~/.bashrc
 mac_apt -h
 ```
-Of course, there was some simple set up for future docker runs.
+Of course, there was some simple set up for future docker runs with regards to the aliasing.
+The vanilla Dockerfile uses phusion/baseimage-docker, its been tested with ubuntu and a few other variants at attempt to reduce comtainer size.

 mac_apt is a tool to process Mac computer full disk images and extract data/metadata useful for forensic investigation.
 It is designed to be cross-platform and uses python libraries that
 work across mac, linux and windows.
-Even more so now that it is in a docker container.
+Even easier now that it is in a docker container.

 mac_apt is a python based framework, which has plugins to process individual artifacts (such as Safari internet history, Network interfaces, Recently used files, Spotlight typed
 searches..)
 The framework does the heavy lifting, parsing of disk/volume image and offers a unified output interface, which currently supports writing out data as CSV, Sqlite and Excel